composewell/packcheck/README.md

 [![Windows Build status](https://ci.appveyor.com/api/projects/status/f7c0ncy84cxp8lbe?svg=true)](https://ci.appveyor.com/project/harendra-kumar/packcheck)
 [![CircleCI](https://circleci.com/gh/composewell/packcheck/tree/master.svg?style=svg)](https://circleci.com/gh/composewell/packcheck/tree/master)

-**Packcheck** is a simple tool that makes it easy to build a Haskell package.
-With a single command, it will build your package, run tests, benchmarks, and doctests, generate documentation, check the package, validate source distributions, and even verify that everything builds correctly from the distribution.
+The goal of packcheck is to build a Haskell package in a single command.
+Any platform, any package, any machine configuration; you simply run one command and it will build your package, run tests, benchmarks, and doctests, generate documentation, check the package for upload to Hackage, and verify that everything builds correctly from a distribution.

-You don’t need to set up or install tools like GHC or Cabal yourself;
+Packcheck automates the discovery and installation of required tools as much as possible.
+You do not need to worry about installing GHC, cabal, stack, docspec, or hlint; it is all handled for you.
+Just run one command and get your job done.
+It works in local development workflows, in Nix environments, as well as in CI.

-Packcheck handles finding or installing all the tools for you.
-The same command works across Linux, macOS, Windows, and FreeBSD, so you get consistent results locally and in CI without extra configuration.
+Packcheck never changes your configuration or environment, not even temporarily.
+It finds the requested compiler version wherever it exists in your PATH or in standard locations and uses it to compile.
+If not found, it can install one using ghcup, but it never changes your ghcup default compiler.
+Even when installing ghcup, it performs the minimal download, just the binary, and does not modify your shell configuration.

 ## Quick Start